ameyer23-m/Support-Vector-Machine-Galaxy-Classification/README.md

 # Support-Vector-Machine-Galaxy-Classification
 This is the code for investigating Galaxy Classification using support vector machines.
-I created models using rbf, linear, and ploynomial kernels and C
+I created models using rbf, linear, and ploynomial kernels and C levels 1.0, 10.0, 50.0, 100.0, and 1000.0.

 ***Conclusions***
 Our best model comes from the support vector machine model with a rbf kernel and C = 50.0.
 The accuacy when predicted on the testing set is 86%.